 Vernā Myers, HR expert and diversity advocate

-The bottom-line benefits of DE&I
+The bottom-line benefits of DE&I: integrating diversity and inclusion at work

 Ethnically diverse companies perform 33% better than the norm

-Gartner, the technology research and consulting company, has found that "organizations that enact sustainable DE&I strategies achieve up to a 20% increase in organizational inclusion."
+Gartner, the technology research and consulting company, has also found that “organizations that enact sustainable DE&I strategies achieve up to a 20% increase in organizational inclusion.”

 People clearly want to work in diverse workplaces